ytmytm/PyFAT12-DD-001/README.md

 - The cartridge should have a RESET button
 - Ideally the cartridge should have at least 16K of ROM for proper support of FAT12 filesystem and CBM DOS-style commands
 - Ideally the cartridge should also have at least 16K of RAM to read whole track (both sides) at once and keep FAT in memory at all times
+- Jumpers to control motor/drive select signals should make it possible to use 2-drive setup
+- RESET button is desperately needed
+- Cartridge should have jumpers/latches to release Expansion port signals so that on a C128 we can enter native C128 mode
+- on C128 an internal Function ROM with all the needed features

 ## Firmware flaws